techmahedy/zunoo/README.md

 * `make:controller`: Creates a new controller class.
 * `make:middleware`: Creates a new middleware class.
+* `make:provider`: Creates a new service provider class.
 * `make:model`: Creates a new model class.
 * `create:migration`: Creates a new Phinx migration class.
 * `create:seed`: Creates a new Phinx seed class.